-Successes at the Interface of Ocean, Climate and HumansSubmit Manuscript no this topic Topic Articles: 0
+Successes at the Interface of Ocean, Climate and HumansSubmit Manuscript on this topic

 Ocean systems are suffering from human and climate pressures.
 Fortunately, there have been notable successes as marine scientists, engineers and social scientists have grappled with the challenges.
 The Ocean Visions initiative aims at developing an integrated knowledge base of the natural and social sciences, and engineering that enable ocean solutions.

 For many decades, local stressors such as overfishing and pollution, have been the primary causes of the degradation in ocean health.
 More recently, however, the social-ecological impacts of global stressors related to climate change have become more apparent and are likely to increase in the coming decades.
 Ocean solutions enabled from science and engineering are emerging from different sources of ocean research (e.g. academia, NGOs, private sector).
 Nevertheless, these successes often receive less attention than the grim “business-as-usual” scenarios.
 This has resulted in a widespread failure to recognize what has worked and is working, why the success has occurred, and what is needed to scale up and replicate the success.